Millennials man your store while Boomers purchase your products. Don’t lose a sale because of their differences.

 Millennials (whom we generally define as between ages 18 - 34 in 2016) are the most studied and talked about generation ever.
 How are they impacting your store?

-70% of disposable income is still controlled by the Baby Boom generation.
+70% of disposable income is still controlled by the Baby Boomer generation.
 You can't treat them the same as the Millennial consumer who is more inclined to search and buy online due to price.

 Millennials rarely have experienced what Baby Boomers believe makes for a compelling sales presentation.
 You'll need your team to effectively bridge the retail age gap -especially if you carry luxury or higher priced merchandise.